Virtio-GPU Venus

 • VIRTGPU_PARAM_CONTEXT_INIT

 from the virtio-gpu kernel driver, unless vtest is used.
-That usually means the guest kernel should be at least 5.16 or have the parameters back ported, paired with hypervisors such as crosvm, or patched qemu.
+That usually means the guest kernel should be at least 5.16 or have the parameters back ported, paired with hypervisors such as crosvm, or QEMU.

 vtest